jzpero/mdnotes/docs/Neurology/Guillain-Barré Syndrome.md

 - s/p **acute infectious process** (70%)
     - usually *respiratory or GI infection*
-    - 20-30% of cases are due to *Campylobacter jejuni* specifically
+    - 20-30% of cases are due to *Campylobacter jejuni*
-    - Other common inciting pathogens are a HHV infection such as EBV or CMV, HIV, hepatitis E, influenza A, arboviruses (Zika virus, Chikungunya) *Mycoplasma pneumoniae*, *Haemophilus influenzae*
+    - Other common inciting pathogens are a HHV infection such as EBV or CMV, HIV, hepatitis E, influenza A, arboviruses (Zika virus, Chikungunya), *Mycoplasma pneumoniae*, *Haemophilus influenzae*
 - s/p **vaccination**
-    - H1N1 influenza virus
+    - H1N1 influenza vaccine
-    - Semple Rabies vaccines
+    - Semple Rabies vaccine
 - **lupus**
 - **lymphoma**